Crucial hearing in IHC on Toshakhana case against PTI chairman underway

 The lawyer will present counterarguments against Imran Khan’s request to suspend his sentence in the Toshakhana case.

-At the same time, the PTI chief’s appeal is scheduled before the Supreme Court at 2pm.
+At the same time, the PTI chief’s appeal was scheduled before the Supreme Court at 2pm.
 A three-member bench led by the Chief Justice of Pakistan will oversee the case.

+The chief justice inquired ECP lawyer that how much time does he requires further to complete his arguments.
+To which he replied “Three hours,” following which the judge remarked “This much long arguments for a case of suspension of sentence.”

+The hearing has been adjourned till tomorrow, while the time of hearing is yet to be fixed by the judges.

 In a prior hearing, the Supreme Court retrospectively deemed the trial court’s decision in the Toshakhana case as incorrect.